top of page

 Department’s Stand

-The department proceeded on the allegation that the transactions entered into by the petitioner were not genuine in nature.
-It was alleged that there was no actual physical movement of goods, that the petitioner was engaged in circular trading, and that the transactions were mere paper arrangements devised to wrongfully avail input tax credit.
+The department alleged that the transactions entered into by the petitioner were not genuine.
+They claimed there was no actual physical movement of goods and that the petitioner was engaged in circular trading.
+They argued that the transactions were merely paper arrangements devised to wrongfully avail input tax credit.

 Evidence on Record

-In response, the petitioner placed on record a complete set of statutory and commercial documents demonstrating the genuineness of the transactions and actual movement of goods.
+In response, the petitioner provided a complete set of statutory and commercial documents demonstrating the genuineness of the transactions and actual movement of goods.
+This included:

 • Valid tax invoices